Condensate Formation in a Chiral Lattice Gas: Introduction

 We first focus on the ground states without number conservation, where particles of the two types can be exchanged via reservoirs.
 We find that the preference of a chiral FLS can induce chiral tiling patterns across the lattice.
 Using analytical methods, we determine different ground states, depending on the strength of the FLS interaction and the exchange chemical potential.
 These results are complemented by Monte-Carlo simulations with Metropolis sampling at small temperature.

 To investigate phase separation and coexistence, we consider a lattice with particle number conservation.
+This is the setting where we observe the formation of condensates as patches of one phase immersed in a second one.
+These condensates can range from liquid-like droplets where the Ising interaction dominates to crystalline structures induced by the FLS interaction.
 We analytically construct a phase diagram of scenarios of phase coexistence, changing with both number concentration and the strength of the FLS interaction.
 We find that breaking local chiral symmetry leads to the formation of condensates with chiral geometry.
 Additionally, we examine the interfacial behaviours of phase coexistence in finite systems and develop a method to define and calculate interfacial energy.
 This method allows us to determine the shape of the condensate in the ground state.
 These findings are complemented by Monte-Carlo simulations with Kawasaki dynamics.